0

 Place stitch markers between each pattern repeat, to make it easier to check that each repeat is correct.
 Check your work against the pattern after each pattern row.
 Note that some patterns may require you to shift markers a stitch to the right or left when working increases and decreases.

-Using a lifeline:
+Using a lifeline

 thread a thin, smooth yarn or thread onto a tapestry needle.